 “We are an all girls’ school; and we recognise the need to empower our young women.
 We want to ensure that the girls know there are organisations out there that can help the victim and the perpetrator.
 As a school, we discussed the impact that the national lockdown had on women when the message was to stay at home.
 During lockdown, the increase in domestic abuse and violence against women was well documented by the media.
 Women’s Aid will now be able to use the much needed resources from this project to support families in the locality.”

-“I want to take this opportunity to thank the community volunteers and councillors in the Northern Ireland Local Action Groups for the time they have given up to progress great projects like Greenhill YMCA.
-I wish Greenhill every success both now and in the future.”
+“I want to take this opportunity to thank the volunteers connected to the club, and all members of the Local Action Group, for the time they have given up to make great projects like this come alive, and I wish Ballyvea every success both on and off the field.”